 Similar to other joints in the body, strong ligaments made of tough bands of connective tissue hold the SI joint together.
 Degenerative arthritis (eg, spondylosis, rheumatoid arthritis) and injury are two common causes of SI joint dysfunction and pain.
 Pregnancy may be particularly taxing on the SI joints, and may put women at risk for developing SI joint problems later in life, especially if they have had multiple pregnancies.

 Bipolar Radiofrequency Neurotomy is a minimally invasive procedure that disables and prevents specific spinal nerve branches from transmitting pain signals.
-Bipolar radiofrequency is a modified version of a procedure termed Radiofrequency Therapy (RT), a procedure developed more than 30 years ago.
+Bipolar radiofrequency is a modified version of a procedure termed Radiofrequency Therapy (RT), also called Radiofrequency Ablation (RFA), a procedure developed more than 30 years ago.
 Bipolar radiofrequency is still fairly new, but more pain management specialists are performing this procedure to treat painful sacroiliac joints.

 Like its predecessor, bipolar radiofrequency applies a precisely targeted electrical field to create a lesion (change in the body's tissue)—in this case, in small branches of spinal nerves, rendering them incapable of transmitting pain signals.
 The difference with the bipolar radiofrequency is that two needles are used to guide the electrical energy in a line between the two needles.
 This allows the pain specialist to "mold" the location and shape of the lesion to exactly match the SI joint.
 The applied electrical field can then target these tiny nerves just as they enter the SI joint.